defenseunicorns/pepr/docs/actions.md

 ---

-This example is identical to the previous one, except we are acting on a different CongigMap name and using the `ThenSet()` shorthand to merge changes into the resource.
+This example is identical to the previous one, except we are acting on a different ConfigMap name and using the `ThenSet()` shorthand to merge changes into the resource.

 ```ts
 // Once again, we tell Pepr what K8s GVK this CapabilityAction should act on.